Broker Check

 Employer retirement plans[6] are divided using a Qualified Domestic Relations Order (QDRO).
 This is a legal document separate from your divorce decree that you’ll pay to have your attorney or a QDRO specialist draft.

 That means more time and more expenses.
-If you can avoid dividing an asset that requires a QDRO, you may save yourself some time and expense in getting your case closed out.
+If you can avoid dividing an asset that requires a QDRO, you may save yourself some time and money getting your case closed out.

 Is It Liquid, and Does That Matter?